Swissquote Review (2026):

 What is Swissquote’s ETF Leaders programme?

 ETF Leaders is Swissquote’s discounted ETF trading programme.
-Over 1,100 ETFs traded on the SIX Swiss Exchange can be bought and sold at a flat fee of CHF 9 per order, regardless of order size.
-A CHF 1,000 purchase and a CHF 100,000 purchase cost exactly the same — CHF 9.
+Over 1,100 ETFs traded on the SIX Swiss Exchange can be bought and sold at a tiered flat fee: CHF 3 for orders below CHF 500, CHF 5 for CHF 500–1,000, and CHF 9 for orders above CHF 1,000 — with CHF 9 as the maximum regardless of order size.
+A CHF 2,000 and a CHF 100,000 purchase cost exactly the same — CHF 9.
 The catalogue covers the core UCITS index trackers most passive investors need: MSCI World, S&P 500, FTSE All-World, and others from major providers.
-Because the fee is flat, investing in larger tranches rather than small monthly amounts significantly reduces the commission-as-a-percentage-of-trade figure.
+Because fees cap at CHF 9, investing in larger tranches significantly reduces the commission ratio.

 Does Swissquote offer a pillar 3a account?

 Yes.
 Swissquote’s 3A Easy is a full pillar 3a pension solution available within the same account login.
 It offers three investment strategies (Balanced, Dynamic, Ambitious) starting from a minimum of CHF 100, plus a fee-free interest-only strategy for capital preservation.
-The annual management fee is 0.6% with no additional product fees.
+The annual management fee is 0.6% plus additional product and administration fees per investment strategy — approximately 0.24% product fee and 0.36% administration fee for Balanced and Dynamic strategies.
+A saving strategy with no management fee is also available.
 Contributions are tax-deductible from Swiss taxable income within the annual limits set by Swiss law.
 This makes Swissquote one of the very few Swiss online brokers to offer a complete pension solution alongside standard brokerage — a genuine advantage for Swiss residents who want to consolidate financial accounts.

 Is Swissquote safe?